oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/b-lab-one-mysql-rest-service/mrs.md

 ## Introduction

-Modern development demands tools that minimize context switching and improve efficiency.
-The MySQL Shell extension for Visual Studio Code makes that possible by bringing powerful database interaction directly into the developer's workspace.
-With seamless support for connecting, querying, and scripting in SQL, Javascript, and TypeScript - all inside the familiar VS Code environment - it helps developers stay focused and productive.
+Modern application development demands tools that reduce context switching and improve developer productivity.
+The MySQL Shell extension for Visual Studio Code brings powerful database interaction directly into your development workspace.

+With seamless support for SQL, Javascript, and TypeScript right inside the familiar VS Code environment developers can connect, query, and script against MySQL databases without ever leaving their IDE.

 In this lab, you'll learn how to connect to a MySQL DB system using the MySQL Shell extension in Visual Studio Code.
-This setup is especially useful if you are working in a development environment and prefer using VS code interface to manage your database.
+This setup is especially useful if you are working in a development environment and prefer using VS code interface to manage your databases.

-Estimated time: 20 minutes
+Estimated time: 25 minutes

 ### Objectives